To Bogotá, Colombia: A Love Letter

 They say you’re going to change a lot,

-But we know it has begun,
+We know it has begun,

 With your smart cafés and restaurants,